ngageoint/sarpy/docs/examples/reading.rst

 `converter` module), which should open eligible files of ONLY their given type.
-For example, the :meth:`sarpy.io.complex.open` function will open a SICD or SLC products from Cosmo Skymed, RadarSat, Sentinel, etc, but **will not** open a SIDD/WBID, general NITF file which isn't analogous to a SICD, CPHD, or CRSD file.
+For example, the :meth:`sarpy.io.complex.open` function will open a SICD or SLC products from Cosmo Skymed, RadarSat, Sentinel, etc, but **will not** open a SIDD/WBID, CPHD, CRSD, or general NITF file which isn't analogous to a SICD.

 SICD-Type Readers
 -----------------